-Dr. Chen is a spine and brain tumor surgeon at the USC Department of Neurological Surgery of Keck Medicine of USC.
+Dr. Chen is a neurosurgeon who specializes in spine cancer at Keck Medicine of USC.

 He never thought of being anything but a doctor.

 “Growing up, my parents were my biggest role models.
 They helped me set my goals to become a doctor.
 I originally applied to medical school because I never thought of doing anything else.
 I love being a doctor so much that I’ve never even thought of changing places with anyone.”

 One day he will travel the world.

 “I love to travel in my free time.
 My favorite travel destination is Hawaii.
 There are three things I still have yet to check off my bucket list.
 I want to take a trip around the world, write a few books on neurosurgery and motivation, and create new companies focused on treatment of central nervous system diseases.”

 (800) USC-CARE (800-872-2273)

 “‘Don’t give up’ is the best piece of advice I have ever received.
 My patients depend on me and they come to me with severe complications, such as spine and brain tumors.
 The advice was so profound to me that I share it with my patients as well.”

 Multitasking is a must.

 “The most challenging part of my day is that it’s only 24 hours long.
 There just aren’t enough hours in the day to finish everything I want to get done.
 I prioritize treating patients, but I also dedicate time to working on translational research and coming up with new treatments that are currently in clinical trials for brain tumor patients.”